 For example, if a function needs to be called on an object that may have multiple subtypes, the function can be dynamically bound to the appropriate implementation based on the type of the object at runtime.
 This avoids the need to check the object's type before calling the function, which can save time and resources.

-Finally, object-oriented programming can sometimes make it challenging to accurately estimate the time and resources required for development.
-Despite these potential drawbacks, object oriented programming remains a popular choice for many developers due to its flexibility and ease of use.
+Finally, object-oriented programming can sometimes make it challenging to accurately estimate the time and resources required for the development.
+Despite these potential drawbacks, object-oriented programming remains a popular choice for many developers due to its flexibility and ease of use.

 The Finalize method is used to perform cleanup operations on an object before it is destroyed.
 The peak of an object's lifetime is when it becomes eligible for garbage collection, at which point the runtime will call the finalize method on the object.
 This gives the object a chance to free up any resources it is holding (such as open handles or files) before it is removed from memory.
 In most cases, an object will not need to override the finalize method, as the default implementation will be sufficient.

 However, there are some cases where it may be necessary to provide a custom finalize method.
 For example, if an object is holding onto a large amount of memory, it may be important to release that memory in the finalize method so that it can be reclaimed by the GC.
 Alternatively, if an object is using a native resource (such as a file descriptor), it may be necessary to close that resource in the finalize method to prevent leaks.

 In object-oriented programming, a virtual function or virtual method is a function or method whose behavior can be overridden within an inheriting class by a function with the same signature, but with a different implementation.